Wu Lab

 Principal Investigator

 The overall research interest of Wu Lab is to study human B cell responses to viral infections by discovering and characterizing potent broadly neutralizing antibodies (bNAbs).
-The Wu lab has ongoing research in three areas:

 1. HIV